Skip to main content

 How to Calculate Gross Pay for an Hourly Employee

-Calculating gross pay for an hourly employee is not much different than calculating it from a salaried employee.
+Calculating gross pay for an hourly employee is not much different than calculating it for a salaried employee.
 There, however, are a few more pieces of information needed for an hourly calculation.
-To calculate gross pay for an hourly employee, you will need the employee’s hourly rate and the number of hours an employee has worked in a particular pay period.
+To calculate gross pay for an hourly employee, you will need the employee’s hourly rate and the number of hours the employee has worked in a particular pay period.
 Then, follow these steps:

 1. Multiply the employee’s hourly rate by his or her number of hours worked.